Arthur Treacher's: Founding

-The chain was also looking for a namesake and they purchased the rights to Arthur Treacher (1894–1975), an English character actor typecast as "the perfect butler" for his performances as Jeeves, a butler in several Shirley Temple films in addition to the role of Constable Jones in Mary Poppins from Walt Disney Productions.
+The chain was also looking for a namesake, so they purchased the rights to Arthur Treacher (1894–1975), an English character actor typecast as "the perfect butler" for his performances as Jeeves, a butler in several Shirley Temple films, in addition to the role of Constable Jones in Mary Poppins.
 At the time the chain was founded, Treacher was best known as the announcer and sidekick to Merv Griffin on The Merv Griffin Show.
 Although Treacher never confirmed whether he had a financial involvement in the restaurants, he was "a spokesman for the restaurant chain in its early years, underscoring the British character of its food."
 Treacher sometimes visited the restaurants, arriving in a red double-decker bus.

 Later mergers

 Fisher Foods

 In 1970, Fisher Foods swapped capital with and licensed franchises from National, with a total of 550 franchises sold (106 to Fisher alone), but only 99 stores were actually in operation.
 Long John Silver's, Captain D's, Skipper's and Alfie's Fish & Chips likewise employed the fish franchise concept about the same time.
 Aided by Arthur Treacher's advertisements, these companies introduced British fish and chips to northeastern America.